-Courses Required for the Minor 1 ,2,3,4,5,6,7 credit hrs.
-Completed AFAM U201: Intro to African Amer.
-Studies 3 AFAM U204: African American Culture 3 One of the following: ENGL U391: African American Literature or ENGL U429: Harlem Renaissance 3 One of the following: HIST U310: African American History to 1865 or HIST U311: African American History Since 1860 3 Two of the courses selected from the following disciplines: б AFAM U398: Topics in African American Stu dies ARTH U210: African Art ARTH U304: Southern Folk Art CRJU U380: Minorities, Crime and Criminal Justice
+Courses Required for the Minor 1,2,3,4,5,6,7

+Completed

+AFAM U201: Intro to African Amer.
+Studies 3

+AFAM U204: African American Culture 3

-ENGL U391: African American Literature or ENGL U429: Harlem Renaissance 7
+One of the following: ENGL U391: African American Literature or ENGL U429: Harlem Renaissance 3

-HIST U495: Topics in African American History or HIST U310: African American History to 1865 or HIST U311: African American History since 1860
+One of the following: HIST U310: African American History to 1865 or HIST U311: African American History Since 1860 3

-JOUR U480: Diversity and the Media

-MUSC U310: Jazz History

-SOCY U433: Race and Ethnic Relations

-Total Hours Required 18

-1 Up to 6 hours of General Education (<300 level) may be used to satisfy requir
+Two of the courses selected from the following disciplines: 6

+AFAM U398: Topics in African American Stu

+ARTH U210: African Art

+ARTH U304: Southern Folk Art

+CRJU U380: Minorities, Crime and Criminal Justice

+CRJU U451/POLI U451: Civil Rights and Civil Liberties ENGL U391: African American Literature or ENGL U429: Harlem Renaissance HIST U495: Topics in African American History or HIST U310: African American History to 1865 or HIST U311: African American History since 1860 JOUR U480: Diversity and the Media MUSC U310: Jazz History SOCY U433: Race and Ethnic Relations Total Hours Required 18 1 Up to 6 hours of General Education (<300 level) may be used to satisfy requir 2 Minimum grade of C is required for all coursework.
+3 A minimum of 12 hours of upper division coursework is required.
+4 English U102 must be completed before taking courses in the minor.
+5 There are additional pre-requisites for courses in Criminal Justice, Sociology which may be met with general education or elective credit.
+6 Topics courses numbered U398 may be used when the subject matter pertor y, and Government

-Minor in American Studies^{1,2}
+Minor in American Studies